 Become A SUPA Instructor

 Project Advance is a collaboration between high schools and Syracuse University.
-SUPA trains HS teachers as SU adjunct instructors to teach university courses during the school day.
+SUPA trains high school teachers as Syracuse University adjunct instructors to teach university courses during the school day.
 Here’s how to become a SUPA instructor:

 NOTE: If your high school does not currently offer SU courses through SUPA, click here for details on becoming a partner school.

 - The Summer Institute application for US teachers can be found here.